bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/collaboratory/module5_lab/module5_tutorial.md

 ### Description of the lab

 Welcome to the lab for Big Data Analysis!
-This lab will consolidate what you have learned about Cloud Computing by using aligning reads from a cell line as an example.
+This lab will consolidate what you have learned about Cloud Computing by aligning reads from a cell line as an example.

 After this lab, you will be able to: